 |

-poet, performer, traditional storyteller and lecturer on Northwest tribal culture, consultant to the Smithsonian Museum of
+Acclaimed poet, performer, traditional storyteller and lecturer on Northwest tribal culture, consultant to the Smithsonian

-the American Indian, and recipient of a national Endowment for the Arts grant, Ed Edmo conducts writing workshops, storytelling
+Museum of the American Indian, and recipient of a national Endowment for the Arts grant, Ed Edmo conducts writing workshops,

-Native American with Shoshone-Bannock-Nez Perce tribal affiliation, Ed served as a consultant to the Native American
+A Native American with Shoshone-Bannock-Nez Perce tribal affiliation, Ed served as a consultant to the Native

-architects of the Smithsonian Museum of the American Indian.
-Ed narrated the production "Children of the Raven" for
+American architects of the Smithsonian Museum of the American Indian.
+Ed narrated the production "Children of the Raven"

 in Wallowa, Oregon, and at the Newberry Library in Chicago, among many other places.